vikramkh/course-website-16fa/index.md

             the course staff.

-Regrade policy for programming homeworks:
+Regrade policy for programming assignments:

 : We allow you to indicate *small errors* (defined below) that you have made,
     which, when fixed, will allow your programs to pass autograder tests.
 You